Ferjan Ormeling Jr.: Functions

-He has been a member of the board of the Nederlandse Vereniging voor Kartografie (Netherlands Cartographic Association) since 1975, as vice-chairman from 1983 and as chairman from 1995 to 1997, after which he left the board.
-In 2001 he was made an honorary member.
-He is also always a member of the editorial board of the Kartografisch tijdschrift (Cartographic journal), from 1983 as editor-in-chief.
+Ormeling was a member of the board of the Nederlandse Vereniging voor Kartografie (Netherlands Cartographic Association) since 1975, as vice-chairman from 1983 and as chairman from 1995 to 1997, after which he left the board.
+In 2001, he was made an honorary member.
+He was also always a member of the editorial board of the Kartografisch tijdschrift (Cartographic journal), from 1983 as editor-in-chief.

-Ormeling chairs the Foreign Geographical Names working group of the Dutch Language Union, which advises on the spelling of the names concerned in Dutch.
-He is also chairman of the Advisory Committee on Geographical Names in the Netherlands.
+Ormeling chaired the Foreign Geographical Names working group of the Dutch Language Union, which advises on the spelling of the names concerned in Dutch.
+He was also chairman of the Advisory Committee on Geographical Names in the Netherlands.
 This committee provides advice to governments, solicited or unsolicited, about geographical names in the Netherlands, such as water names, place names, field names or names of works of art.

-From 1999 to 2007 he was Secretary-General and Treasurer of the International Cartographic Association.
+From 1999 to 2007, he was Secretary-General and Treasurer of the International Cartographic Association.

 Awards

-In 2009 he was awarded the Gold Carl Mannerfelt Medal, the highest award in cartography, by the International Cartographic Association for his scientific achievements.
-On May 10, 2013, he received an Honorary degree from Eötvös Loránd University in Budapest.
-On May 7, 2015, he received an honorary degree from the Aristotle University of Thessaloniki.
-From August 8–16, 2017, he was the President-elect of the 11th United Nations Conference on the Standardization of Geographical Names in New York City.
-On June 24, 2022, in Berlin, he received the gold Mercator medal for special services to cartography from the chairman of the Deutsche Gesellschaft fur Kartographie.
+In 2009, Ormeling was awarded the Gold Carl Mannerfelt Medal, the highest award in cartography, by the International Cartographic Association for his scientific achievements.
+On 10 May 2013, he received an Honorary degree from Eötvös Loránd University in Budapest.
+On 7 May 2015, he received an honorary degree from the Aristotle University of Thessaloniki.
+From 8–16 August 2017, he was the President-elect of the 11th United Nations Conference on the Standardization of Geographical Names in New York City.
+On 24 June 2022, in Berlin, he received the gold Mercator medal for special services to cartography from the chairman of the Deutsche Gesellschaft fur Kartographie.